NareenAsad/Nexium_Nareen_GrandProject/README.md

 ## 🚀 Project Overview

 The AI Pitch Writer is a powerful web application designed to help entrepreneurs, product managers, job seekers, and sales professionals quickly generate compelling and professional pitches using advanced Artificial Intelligence.
-Whether you need a startup pitch, a product launch presentation, a personal brand statement, or an investor deck, this app leverages AI to craft tailored content in minutes.
+Whether you need a startup pitch, a product launch presentation, a personal brand statement, or an investor deck, this app leverages AI via an **n8n-powered workflow** to craft tailored content in minutes.

 ## ✨ Features

-*   **AI-Powered Pitch Generation:** Generate high-quality pitches for various types (Startup, Product, Personal, Investor) using Groq's fast AI models.
+* **AI-Powered Pitch Generation via n8n:** Generate high-quality pitches for various types (Startup, Product, Personal, Investor) using a connected n8n workflow that integrates Groq’s fast AI models.
 * **Customizable Prompts:** Provide your core idea and additional details to guide the AI in generating relevant content.
 * **Pitch History:** View and manage all your previously generated pitches in a dedicated dashboard.
 * **Full Pitch View:** Access the complete content of any generated pitch on a dedicated detail page.
 * **Copy to Clipboard:** Easily copy generated pitch content for use in other documents or presentations.
 * **Secure Authentication:** User authentication powered by Supabase magic links.
 * **Responsive Design:** A clean and intuitive user interface that works seamlessly across desktop and mobile devices.
 * **Engaging Animations:** Subtle UI animations using Framer Motion enhance the user experience.
 * **Documentation:** Includes a `doc/` folder with a PRD outline and wireframe descriptions.

 ## 🛠️ Technologies Used

 * **Framework:** Next.js 15 (App Router)
 * **React:** React 18
 * **Styling:** Tailwind CSS
 * **UI Components:** shadcn/ui
 * **Animations:** Framer Motion
-*   **AI Integration:** Vercel AI SDK with Groq (llama-3.1-8b-instant)
+* **AI Integration:** n8n workflow + Groq API (via webhook)
 * **Database:** MongoDB (via Prisma ORM)
 * **Authentication:** Supabase Auth
 * **Deployment:** Vercel

 ## ⚙️ Getting Started